flame-engine/flame/doc/flame/inputs/tap-events.md

 coordinates.

 In extreme case, when the component moves away from the point of touch, the `onTapUp` event will not be generated at all: it will be replaced with `onTapCancel`.
+Note, however, that in this case the `onTapCancel` will be generated at the moment the user lifts or moves their finger, not at the moment the component moves away from the point of touch.

 ### onTapCancel

 This event occurs when the tap fails to materialize.
 Most often, this will happen if the user moves their finger, which converts the gesture from "tap" into "drag".
 Less often, this may happen when the component being tapped moves away from under the user's finger.
+Even more rarely, the `onTapCancel` occurs when another widget pops over the game widget, or when the device turns off, or similar situations.

 The `TapCancelEvent` object contains only the `pointerId` of the previous `TapDownEvent` which is now being canceled.
 There is no position associated with a tap-cancel.